Czech capital on alert as floods swamp central Europe

 In the centre of the west German town of Passau, people took off their shoes and rolled up their trousers to walk through the ankle-deep water.

-The last time central Europe saw similar floods was in 2002, when 17 people were killed in the Czech Republic, and damage estimated at 20 billion euros (16.9 billion pounds) was inflicted.
+The last time central Europe saw similar floods was in 2002, when 17 people were killed in the Czech Republic, and damage estimated at 20 billion euros ($26 billion) was inflicted.

 Officials in Prague, the Czech capital listed by the U.N. cultural agency as a World Heritage Site, said they did not anticipate the waters of the Vltava river would reach 2002 levels.

-Tigers at Prague zoo were tranquilised and moved out of an enclosure at risk from flooding.
+Tigers at Prague zoo were tranquilized and moved out of an enclosure at risk from flooding.

 CAFES SUBMERGED